Boxplot / Diagrams

 • SVG: For scalable vector graphics

-Tip: Use PNG export for quick reports and SVG export when you want to further edit the graphics in your own reporting tool.
+Tip: Use the PNG export for quick reports and the SVG export when you want to further process the graphics in your own reporting tool.

 Jetzt selbst ausprobieren